It’s an awful day in any household that includes a dog. The day the dog passes away.

 Comfort

-Make sure your pet has a comfortable place to sleep in a spot where they feel relaxed and safe.
+Make sure your furry family member has a comfortable place to sleep in a spot where they feel relaxed and safe.
 If you believe the end is near, try to keep the house calm and quiet.
 Your dog may be feeling anxious and keeping things low-key can help keep him calm.

 Be With Your Dog